Eighty Fights From The 80’s (Part Two)

 Steve Cruz vs Barry McGuigan: Barry McGuigan fought to keep his title at all costs, but in the sweltering desert heat, “The Clones Cyclone” lost a soul-baring encounter with unfancied Texan Steve Cruz.
 Both men hit the floor as they pushed each other to the limit, with Cruz’s ferocious final round attack, including two knockdowns, overturning the champ’s points edge.

-Marvin Johnson vs Jean-Marie Emebe: Johnson was a three time world champ at 175 pounds, but this proved to the be the first time he successfully defended as he stopped Emebe by TKO in round thirteen after a hectic and bruising battle.
+Marvin Johnson vs Jean-Marie Emebe: Johnson was a three-time world champ at 175 pounds, but this proved to the be the first occasion he successfully defended as he stopped Emebe by TKO in round thirteen after a hectic and bruising battle.

-Evander Holyfield vs Dwight Muhammad Qawi I: The best cruiserweight fight in history saw a 23-year-old Holyfield overcome “The Camden Buzzsaw” to capture his maiden world title.
-Holyfield-Qawi I was a bruising 15-rounder fought exclusively in the pressure cooker, with the challenger having to box and brawl against a stocky opponent who returned every crisp combination with interest.
-Together, they threw over 2,300 punches, with Holyfield eking out a split decision.
+Evander Holyfield vs Dwight Muhammad Qawi I: The best cruiserweight fight in history saw a 23-year-old Holyfield overcome “The Camden Buzzsaw” to capture his maiden world championship.
+Holyfield-Qawi I was a pulsating 15-rounder fought exclusively in the pressure cooker, with the challenger having to box and brawl against a stocky opponent who returned every crisp combination with interest.
+Together they threw over 2,300 punches, Holyfield eking out a split decision.

 Marvelous Marvin Hagler vs John Mugabi: Fresh off the crushing win over Hearns, Hagler squared off with “The Beast” John Mugabi.
 It didn’t disappoint.
 Periods of punishing toe-to-toe warfare interspersed with smooth boxing from Hagler, who for once met someone as mean and strong as he was.
 After enduring plenty of the Ugandan’s firepower, Hagler showed more wrinkles to his game and chopped the challenger down to size in eleven.